babel/website/docs/plugins/transform-es2015-template-literals.md

 ### Options: `spec`

 This option wraps all template literal expressions with `String`.
-See [Issue #1065](https://phabricator.babeljs.io/T1065) for more info.
+See [babel/babel#1065](https://github.com/babel/babel/issues/1065) for more info.

 **In**